This is a list of

 suppers, which really isn’t all that amusing.
 Nevertheless, I have included a

-couple of drinking songs, since beer is ultimately one of the major products of
+few drinking songs, since beer is ultimately one of the major products of

 the barley harvest.